Assign an Azure role for access to blob data

 To access blob data in the Azure portal with Azure AD credentials, a user must have the following role assignments:

-- The Azure Resource Manager Reader role
+- The Azure Resource Manager Reader role, at a minimum

 To learn how to assign these roles to a user, follow the instructions provided in Assign Azure roles using the Azure portal.